kingsboroughstudies/jobs/README.md

 Get paid to go to shul!!
 Talk to him, walk with him, daven with him.
 Please call 718-535-1912

+Part time positions available in all 5 boroughs.
+Work with individuals with special needs!
+Get paid to have fun, play games, hang out, and take them out in the community!
+Evening and weekend hours.
+Please call 718-535-1912

 ## Law

 PARALEGAL/EDITING P/T. Work